Amy's Kitchen

 Amy's Kitchen, Inc., doing business as Amy's, is a family-owned, privately held American company based in Petaluma, California, that manufactures organic and non-GMO convenience and frozen foods.
 Founded in 1987 by Andy and Rachel Berliner, and incorporated in 1988, the company took its name from their daughter, Amy.
 All of Amy's 250+ products are vegetarian and made with organic ingredients.
-The company also operates a chain of three vegetarian fast food restaurants in California called Amy's Drive Thru.
+The company has also operated vegetarian fast food restaurants in California under the name Amy's Drive Thru.

 History

 The co-founders of Amy's Kitchen, Andy, and Rachel Berliner, had prior experience in the organic food business.
 Rachel's family had grown organic vegetables and fruits since the 1950s.
 Andy was formerly the president and majority shareholder of the Magic Mountain herb tea company.